songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 type:                classic
 title:               The Decider System For Shard Allocation in Elasticsearch
 subtitle:            >
-    How does it works and what can we learn from it?
+    How does it work and what can we learn from it?

 lang:                en
 date:                2021-12-27 14:36:13 +0100